 You may also request an independent review per Wis.
+Stat. § 632.835 and Wis.
 Adm.
 Code § INS 18.11.
 In this event, You must notify the Health Plan and/or PBM of Your request.
 In accordance with Wis.
+Stat. § 632.835 and Wis.
 Adm.
-Code § INS 18.11 any determination by an Independent Review Organization is final and binding.
-You have no further right to administrative review once the Independent Review Organization decision is rendered.
+Code § INS 18.11, any decision by an Independent Review Organization is final and binding except for any decision regarding a preexisting condition exclusion denial or the rescission of a policy or certificate.
+Apart from these two exceptions, you have no further right to administrative review once the Independent Review Organization decision is rendered.